ARISE-Initiative/robosuite/CONTRIBUTING.md

 Coding Conventions
 ------------------
-We value readability and adhere to the following coding conventions:
+We use the [black](https://github.com/psf/black) and [isort](https://github.com/pycqa/isort) as the [pre-commit](https://pre-commit.com/) hooks to format the source code before code review.
+These hooks should be automatically triggered when committing new code to our repository.
+Below are the good practices we follow as our coding conventions.
 - Indent using four spaces (soft tabs)
 - Always put spaces after list items and method parameters (e.g., `[1, 2, 3]` rather than `[1,2,3]`), and around operators and hash arrows (e.g., `x += 1` rather than `x+=1`)
 - Use the [Google Python Style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) for the docstrings